singh-anshu-rajdev/Blog-Application/README.md

     `Requirement`

      1. IntelliJ: Make Sure you have latest version of Intellij installed on your machine.
-[TnelliJ IDEA](https://www.jetbrains.com/idea/)
+[IntelliJ IDEA](https://www.jetbrains.com/idea/)
      2. Postman: Make sure you have a latest version of postman installed on your machine.
 [Postman](https://www.postman.com/downloads/)
      3. MySQL: You will need a database connection to store and retrieve the data.And hence make sure you have MySQL workbench installed on your machine.
 [MySql](https://dev.mysql.com/downloads/workbench/)
-        #### Make sure you use versions compatible with your machine.
+        #### Make sure you use all the versions compatible with your machine.

     `Connections`